caslei/keras/docs/templates/getting-started/faq.md

-# Keras FAQ: Frequently Asked Keras Questions
+# Keras FAQ: Frequently Asked Keras Questions (very important)

 - [How should I cite Keras?](#how-should-i-cite-keras)
 - [How can I run Keras on GPU?](#how-can-i-run-keras-on-gpu)